jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Venue in Centurion: Yonder Media are the sponsors.
+* First event on the 28th August 2015, from 17:30 to 20:30.
+* Many people have already signed up and RSVPed, it's going to be a good start.
+* Adam will receive the Invoice from Meetup.com from Renate.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================